Ensurge Micropower ASA: Financing

 NOT FOR RELEASE, PUBLICATION OR DISTRIBUTION, IN WHOLE OR IN PART, DIRECTLY OR INDIRECTLY, IN AUSTRALIA, CANADA, JAPAN, HONG KONG OR THE UNITED STATES OF AMERICA (INCLUDING ITS TERRITORIES AND POSSESSIONS, ANY STATE OF THE UNITED STATES OF AMERICA AND THE DISTRICT OF COLUMBIA) (THE "UNITED STATES") OR ANY OTHER JURISDICTION IN WHICH THE RELEASE, PUBLICATION OR DISTRIBUTION WOULD BE UNLAWFUL.
 THIS ANNOUNCEMENT DOES NOT CONSTITUTE AN OFFER OF ANY OF THE SECURITIES DESCRIBED HEREIN.

-Reference is made to the announcement by Ensurge Micropower ASA (“Ensurge” or the “Company”) on 21 July 2022 about a contemplated convertible loan financing in Ensurge.
+Reference is made to the announcement by Ensurge Micropower ASA ("Ensurge" or the "Company") on 25 July 2022 about the ongoing fundraise in Ensurge.

-The Company is pleased to announce that it has secured funding totaling NOK 57 million.
-Of this amount, NOK 48.5 million represents commitments to subscribe for convertible loans (“Convertible Loans”).
-Certain interested parties have offered instead to subscribe for new shares in a private placement (the “Private Placement”), raising NOK 8.5 million for the Company, as resolved by the Board of Directors of the Company (the “Board”) pursuant to an authorization from the 25 May 2022 Annual General Meeting.
+By inadvertence, the announcement reflected that one participant would subscribe for a convertible loan, when, in fact, the participant had offered to subscribe for 600,000 shares at a subscription price of NOK 3.00 per share.

-The Board has approved the Private Placement and the terms of the Convertible Loan.
-However, the convertible nature of the loans will be subject to approval by the Company's general meeting and the Board will, as soon as reasonably practicable, call an extraordinary general meeting (the “EGM”) and propose that the conversion rights are approved.
+The Board has in place an authorization from the 2022 annual general meeting on 25 May 2022 to issue shares in private placements and has, therefore, resolved to issue 600,000 shares in a private placement to such participant with a subscription price of NOK 3.00 per share, such subscription price payable by 31 July 2022 (in addition to the 2,816,666 shares already resolved issued, as set out in the announcement on 25 July 2022).

 This information is subject to the disclosure requirements pursuant to section 5-12 of the Norwegian Securities Trading Act.